gen64/go-crud/README.md

 ## Example usage
 ### Structs (models)
-For example, you can define structs (later called models) as follows (note the tags):
+Models are defined with structs as follows (take a closer look at the tags):

 ```
 type User struct {